kilobyte-disk/autoripper/README.md

 The abcde log files that are created while the script is running will always grow in size, as the previous outputs are kept for debugging.
 Delete them once in a while if they get too large.

+# troubleshooting
+- it no work! :(
+Here is a list of things that may be wrong.<br>

+P: The ```drivestatus``` executable may be broken or non-executable.
+S: Check if ```./programs/drivestatus``` exists.
+If not, recompile it with the source file.
+    Otherwise, set file permissions appropriately. (```chmod +x ./programs/drivestatus```)

+P: It may not be detecting optical drives correctly.
+S: Edit ```autoripper.sh``` and change the CDROM_PREFIX variable to the directory that the drives are located.
+    Usually it is /dev/sr0, /dev/sr1 and so forth, so it is set to /dev/sr* by default.

 # dependencies (software)
 - abcde
 - flac